 In June of 2011, GASB issued Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position.
 The objective of this statement is to provide financial reporting guidance for deferred outflows of resources and deferred inflows of resources.
 Previously, GASB Concepts Statement No. 4, Elements of Financial Statements, introduced and defined those elements as a consumption of net position by the government that is applicable to a future reporting period, and an acquisition of net position by the government that is applicable to a future reporting period, respectively.
 Previous financial reporting standards do not include guidance for reporting those financial statement elements, which are distinct from assets and liabilities.
-Concepts Statement No. 4 also identifies net position as the residual of all other elements in Statement No. 34 and other pronouncements by incorporating deferred outflows of resources and deferred inflows of resources and deferred inflows of resources and the reguired components of the residual measure and by renaming that measure as net position, rather than net assets.
+Concepts Statement No. 4 also identifies net position as the residual of all other elements presented in a statement of financial position.
+Statement No. 63 amends the net position reporting requirements in Statement No. 34 and other pronouncements by incorporating deferred outflows of resources and deferred inflows of resources into the definitions of the required components of the residual measure and by renaming that measure as net position, rather than net assets.
 Statement No. 63 is effective for periods beginning after December 15, 2011.

 In March of 2012, GASB issued Statement No. 65, Items Previously Reported as Assets and Liabilities.
-The objective of this statement is to establish accounting and financial reporting standards that reclassify, as deferred outflows of resources and deferred inflows of resources, certain items that were previously reported as assets and liabilities.
-Concept Statement No. 4 introduced and defined the elements included in financial statements, including deferred outflows of resources and deferred inflow of resources and deferred inflow of resources.
+The objective of this statement is to establish accounting and financial reporting standards that reclassify, as deferred outflows of resources and deferred inflows of resources, certain items that were previously reported as assets and liabilities and recognizes, as outflows of resources or inflows of resources, certain items that were previously reported as assets and liabilities.
+Concept Statement No. 4 introduced and defined the elements included in financial statements, including deferred outflows of resources and deferred inflows of resources.
 In addition, it provides that reporting a deferred outflow of resources or a deferred inflow of resources should be limited to those instances identified by the Board in authoritative pronouncements that are established after applicable due process.
 GASB Statement No. 65 also provides other financial reporting guidance related to the impact of the financial statement elements deferred outflows of resources and deferred inflows of resources.
 Statement No. 65 is effective for periods beginning after December 15, 2012.
 The County has elected to early implement this statement.